Rave Tapes

 Rave Tapes is the eighth studio album by Scottish post-rock band Mogwai, released on 20 January 2014 on Rock Action Records in the UK, and the following day in the USA on Sub Pop.
 The album was released on vinyl, MC, CD, high resolution digital download and as part of a limited edition box set.
 In the first week of release the album charted at number 10 in the UK Album Charts and number 2 in the Scottish Album Charts.
 An EP of unreleased tracks from the Rave Tapes sessions along with remixes of three tracks was released on 1 December 2014 on Rock Action titled Music Industry 3.
 Fitness Industry 1..

+It is the final Mogwai album to feature guitarist John Cummings, who left the band in 2015.

 Overview

-On 5 August 2013 the band posted an image to Instagram with the caption "1st day in Castle Of Doom recording our new album."
+On 5 August 2013 the band posted an image to Instagram with the caption "1st day in Castle of Doom recording our new album."

 On 28 October 2013 the track "Remurdered" was premiered on BBC Radio 6 Music and SoundCloud, and the track listing released.
 The band debuted six tracks from the album ("Heard About You Last Night", "Master Card", "Blues Hour", "The Lord is Out of Control", "Hexon Bogon" and "Remurdered") during a concert at Cambridge Junction on 28 November, a warm up for their appearance at the final ATP festival.
 Five days later, an official video for "The Lord is Out of Control" was posted on YouTube.